Alice Mills (photographer): Photography techniques

 She practiced mainly with gelatin silver prints.
 This type of photography was dominant from the 1850s–1880s, which had to be exposed and developed immediately after coating.

 Albumen prints were the main ones over the period mentioned where the binder was egg white.
 Alice Mills worked from 1900 to 1929 when egg white was superseded by gelatin.
 She may have worked with platinum printing rather than silver giving a much more permanent image.
 The works seen appear to be platinum having a distinct soft grey appearance.

 Exhibitions

 Alice's photography was often published in magazines, but she did have two exhibitions during her active photography period.
-Both called the National Women's Art Exhibition.
+In the 1907 Australian Exhibition of Women's Work, Alice Mill's studio portraits and press photographs of young men from war were mounted in a separate special display.
+Two posthumous shows called the National Women's Art Exhibition featured her work.
 One was held in the Art Gallery of New South Wales, in Sydney and the other was held in the National Library of Australia in Canberra.
 Both were held during the month of June in 1995–1998.
-With her exhibition of Women's Work, Alice Mill's studio portraits and press photographs of young men from war were mounted in a separate special display.

 Collections

-Alice Mill's has collections at the Art Gallery of New South Wales, Sydney, NSW, Australia and National Gallery of Australia, Canberra, ACT.
+Alice Mills has work in collections at the Art Gallery of New South Wales, Sydney, NSW, Australia and National Gallery of Australia, Canberra, ACT.
 These can all be viewed by the public.